ellelang/LRs/Vocabulary Grocery.md

   Use the designated smoking room to smoke on the plane/in the airport.

 > The plateau of my English is caused by my limited speaking skills.
-I can't use the correct word to express my thoughts.
+I can't use the correct words to express my thoughts.
 >
 > HOW TO SOLVE THIS PROBLEM?
 >
-> - Study PIRF lesson everyday, and keep recording my speaking
+> - Study PIRF lesson everyday, and keep recording (& comparing)
 > - Build up the vocabulary
 > - Listen to English more often, instead of Chinese.